 Types of winches

-There are several types of winches.
+There are.
 When choosing the right one, consider the main purpose you'll use it for.
 The most common options are:

 - Hydraulic winch - Much sturdier than an electric winch, so much so you could consider it heavy duty.
 It generates a lot of force without overheating and generally offers a long lifespan.